Himanshu4313/Gallery_Project/README.md

 # This gallery project is build using react.js
-   In this gallery project first we create a react app. we create react-app using this cmd {npm create-react-app projectname}
-   But you create react app also using vite cmd {npm create vite@latest}
+   In this gallery project first we create a react app. we create react-app using this cmd `npm create-react-app projectname` But you create react app also using vite cmd `npm create vite@latest`
 # If you create react app then make this component inside the src folder of react application
 Syntax highlighting
 ```